 5. Find a charity

-The Humane Society has a list of charities, some of which help with the cost of life-saving medical care for pets.
-Click on your state to see what’s available.
+The Humane Society of the United States has a list of pet financial aid-related organizations that help with the cost of certain types of medical care for pets.

 6. Look for cheaper prescriptions